 Are Wix websites GDPR compliant?

-Not necessarily - probably not unless you've actively made sure of it.
-Given that it never seems to be mentioned in their marketing, you might assume that GDPR and Data Protection Act compliance are just built-in to the big-name DIY website builders such as Wix and Squarespace - that it must come as standard.
-You'd be wrong though.
-It isn't mentioned in their marketing materials because it's not their responsibility, it's yours.
+Not necessarily.
+Probably not unless you’ve made sure of it.
+Given that it never seems to be mentioned in their marketing, you might assume that GDPR and Data Protection Act compliance are just built-in to the big-name DIY website builders such as Wix and Squarespace – that it must come as standard.
+But you’d be wrong to assume that!
+It isn’t mentioned in their marketing materials because it’s not their responsibility, it’s yours.
 Every website is different and the laws are different in different parts of the world.
-It would be a logistical nightmare for them to attempt to create a 'one-size-fits-all' Privacy/Cookie Policy or to create a policy for every possible use case in every jurisdiction.
-Therefore you need to do your due diligence and be aware of what's required for your website.
+It would be a logistical nightmare for them to attempt to create a ‘one-size-fits-all’ Privacy/Cookie Policy or to create a policy for every possible use case in every jurisdiction.
+Therefore you need to do your due diligence and be aware of what’s required for your website.

 The law around website compliance in the UK